Looking at infrared background radiation anisotropies with Spitzer II. Small scale anisotropies and their implications for new and upcoming space surveys: Reconstructed CIB anisotropies from known galaxies in ongoing space surveys

 \subsubsection{High-Latitude Time Domain Survey}

-The High-Latitude Time Domain Survey (HLTDS) covers 18.27 and 6.47 deg$^2$ corresponding to the Wide and Deep tiers respectively (\citealt{zasowski2025romanobservationstimeallocation}, Jeff Kruk via priv. comm.).
-The Wide tier includes observations in the Roman $R$, $z$, $Y$, $J$, $H$ bands to $m_{\rm AB}=28.8$ ($R$), 28.1 ($z$), 28.0 $Y$, 28.4 ($J$), and 28.9 ($H$).
+The High-Latitude Time Domain Survey (HLTDS) covers 18.27 and 6.47 deg$^2$ corresponding to the Wide and Deep tiers respectively (\citealt{zasowski2025romanobservationstimeallocation}).
+The Wide tier includes observations in the Roman $R$, $z$, $Y$, $J$, $H$ bands to $m_{\rm AB}=28.8$ ($R$), 28.1 ($z$), 28.0 $Y$, 28.4 ($J$), and 28.9 ($H$) (Jeffrey Kruk, private communication).
 Imaging in the Deep tier on the other hand is done in the Roman $z$, $Y$, $J$, $H$, $F$ bands to $m_{\rm AB}= 29.4$ ($z$), 29.0 $Y,\,J$, 29.2 ($H$), and 29.3 ($F$).
 The expected contributions from faint galaxies below these magnitude limits are shown in the corresponding panels of Fig. \ref{fig:Roman_fluctuation_spectra}.
-As provided in Table \ref{tab:forthcoming}, these Roman configurations should reach shot noise levels from known galaxy populations of $P_{\rm SN} \lesssim 1.5$ nJy$\cdot$nW m$^{-2}$ sr$^{-1}$.
+As provided in Table \ref{tab:forthcoming}, these Roman configurations should reach shot noise levels from known galaxy populations of $P_{\rm SN} \lesssim 2.6$ nJy$\cdot$nW m$^{-2}$ sr$^{-1}$.
 The wavelength range, covered area(s), and sufficient depths can be used to probe contributions from new populations very efficiently via Lyman-tomography.